Hall Township Food Pantry distributes Thanksgiving baskets; prepares for Christmas distribution

 The food pantry serves residents of Arlington, Bureau, Cherry, Dalzell, DePue, Hollowayville, Ladd, Seatonville and Spring Valley.

-Project Success, the sponsors of the Hall Township Food Pantry, has also scheduled its annual Santa’s Workshop for Saturday, Dec.
-17 at Hall High School.
+Project Success, the sponsors of the Hall Township Food Pantry, also has scheduled its annual Santa’s Workshop for Saturday, Dec.
+17, at Hall High School, 800 W. Erie St.

 Pantry clients with children ages one through eighth grade can sign up for the toy distribution by going to halltwpfoodpantry.org.
 The last day to register is Monday, Dec.
 5.